po1sigala/live/01-Class-Content/19-PWA/01-Activities/10-Stu_Webpack-Plugin/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to extract a separate CSS file that is visible in the `.dist` folder.
+* As a developer, I want to extract a separate CSS file that is visible in the `dist` folder.

 ## Acceptance Criteria

 * It's done when I have installed the `mini-css-extract-plugin`.

-* It's done when I run `npm i` and `npm run build` and a separate CSS file is displayed in my `.dist` folder.
+* It's done when I run `npm install` and `npm run build` and a separate CSS file is displayed in my `dist` folder.

 ## 📝 Notes

 Refer to the documentation:

 [webpack docs on MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/#getting-started)